RexRowan/RexRowan/README.md

 ### 🌀 Things Keeping Me Up At 3 AM

-I am perpetually bothered by the fact that I might be splitting the entire universe into parallel timelines every single time I measure my qubits.
-Did I just spawn a clone of myself in another world who finally got this code to compile on the first try?
-I’ll never know.
+I am perpetually bothered by the fact that I might be splitting the entire universe into parallel timelines every time I measure my qubits.
+Did I just spawn a clone in another world who finally got this code to compile on the first try?

+Or worse... what if the system admin running this simulation is just lazy?
+Maybe quantum superposition is just an unrendered state to save GPU memory, and "wavefunction collapse" is just the engine loading assets right as I look at them.
+I’ll never know if I’m an actual quantum observer or just a NPC consuming too many compute credits.

-In a desperate attempt to resolve my quantum existential crisis (or at least quantify it), I built a whole project around it: Check out my little [ledger](https://github.com/RexRowan/quantum-interpretation-ledger/blob/main/RESULTS.md) and [demo](https://spectacular-starship-358260.netlify.app/) to see if we're living in a Many-Worlds simulation or if collapse is just playing tricks on us.
+In a desperate attempt to resolve my quantum/simulation existential crisis (or at least quantify it), I built a whole project around it: Check out my little [ledger](https://github.com/RexRowan/quantum-interpretation-ledger/blob/main/RESULTS.md) and [demo](https://spectacular-starship-358260.netlify.app/) to see if we're living in a Many-Worlds simulation, or if the main server's collapse function is just playing tricks on us.

 ---